CampagneLaboratory/gobyweb2-plugins/README.md

 specific software or data not found on a linux node by default must be implemented to provide auto-installation of these artifacts.

+Note that since GobyWeb 2.3, you need to checkout the plugins-SDK branch of this repository.
+All new developments are performed on this branch.
+Changes will be merged with master after we have updgraded the GobyWeb CTSC production instance that depends on master.